Git Fetch vs Git Pull: What Is the Difference?

 - Is git fetch better than git pull?

-Yes, but it is better to use fetch when working in complex projects. - What is the safest workflow?
+You can, but it is better to use fetch when working in complex projects or when you want to review changes before integration.
+Many developers use fetch by default and pull only when they are confident there will be no surprises. - What is the safest workflow?

 Conclusion

 By understanding when to use fetch and when to use pull, you can work more efficiently, avoid conflicts, and maintain a clean project history.
-Practice these commands regularly to build confidence in real-world development scenarios.
+Practice these commands regularly to build confidence in real-world development scenarios, and combine them with concepts like branching and undoing changes to build a complete, professional Git workflow.